ilastik/ilastik-conda-recipes/README.md

 So far, our environment contains the ilastik source, but not the git repos.
 If you need to edit the ilastik python code, replace the `ilastik-meta` directory with the full git repo.

+**Note:** This will remove both `ilastik-meta` and `ilastik-everything`, but all of the other dependencies in your environment will remain.

 ```bash
 CONDA_ROOT=`conda info --root`